-In 2008, Western Cheshire PCT, partly in collaboration with Central and Eastern PCT, conducted health promotion work within the Gypsy and Traveller community in preparation for the introduction of the HPV vaccination programme.
+In 2008, Western Cheshire PCT, with some collaboration from Central and Eastern PCT, conducted health promotion work within the Gypsy and Traveller community in preparation for the introduction of the HPV vaccination programme.
 The culmination of the work was the delivery of an agreed presentation to key individuals in the Gypsy and Traveller community.
 In preparation for this, meetings were held with key stakeholders and local community organisations, to ensure and agree that its content was appropriate.
 The aim of the session was to dispel myths regarding the vaccine and HPV itself.
 A key male from the community agreed to act as a peer educator to other men and engaged them in understanding the dangers of the disease and the benefits of the vaccine.
 Unfortunately, the number of women coming forward for the vaccine was low.
 However, the project was deemed a successful method for engaging male Travellers in health promotion (personal communication, Nicola Matthias, formerly of Western Cheshire PCT).

 A partnership was established in 2012 and is continuing to develop between public agencies and voluntary agencies in Cheshire, to engage with the Gypsy and Traveller population on the subject of health.
 In March 2013, a health event for Traveller women was organised and held in Ellesmere Port.
 The event was well attended by 12 Traveller women from across Cheshire on a day when weather conditions were poor.
 On the day, there were representatives from: Family Learning, maternity services, sexual health, iVan (a mobile cancer awareness service), MacMillan, Wirral Immunisation, the Fire Service, Police, Equality and Diversity representatives from various organisations, Irish Community Care Merseyside and Cheshire West and Chester Gypsy and Traveller liaison.
-Although in general, the Traveller women rated the day well, sexual health was rated fairly negatively.
-However, this is the first time this type of event has been run and sexual health can be a taboo subject for women to discuss (Cheshire and Wirral Partnership NHS Trust, 2013).
+Although in general, the

+Traveller women rated the day well, sexual health was rated with one star only.
+However, this is the first time this type of event has been run and sexual health can be a taboo subject (Cheshire and Wirral Partnership NHS Trust, 2013).

-Contact was made with Cheshire Gypsy and Travellers Voice, a support organisation based in mid-Cheshire, offering advocacy and advisory services to Gypsies and Travellers across Cheshire including Halton and Warrington.
+Contact was made with Cheshire Gypsy and Travellers Voice, a support organisation based in mid-Cheshire, offering advocacy and advisory services to Gypsies and Travellers across Cheshire, Halton and Warrington.
 A meeting was arranged with representatives from the Gypsy and Traveller community to discuss sexual health issues.
-Following advice from Cheshire Gypsy and Travellers Voice, the interview guide was "toned down" in terms of direct references to sex and sexual health and made more general as opposed to specific questions about individuals' experiences.
-The interview guide aimed to give a general impression of how sexual health is viewed in the Gypsy and Traveller community.
+Following advice from Cheshire Gypsy and Travellers Voice, the interview guide was "toned down" in terms of direct references to sex and sexual health and made more general than specific questions about individuals' experiences.
+The questionnaire aimed to give a general impression of how sexual health is viewed in the Gypsy and Traveller community.

-The interviews were semi-structured and endeavoured to gain insight into knowledge of sexual health services, barriers in accessing services, awareness of sexual health issues, improving sexual health services, looking after health and pregnancy/fertility issues amongst the Gypsy and Traveller community.
-The interview guides were designed as semi-structured to allow for flexibility in discussing any other issues which were brought up.
+The interviews were semi-structured and endeavoured to gain insight into knowledge of sexual health services, barriers in access to services, awareness of sexual health issues, improving sexual health services, looking after health and pregnancy/fertility issues amongst the Gypsy and Traveller community.
+The interview guides were designed so that any other issues that were brought up could also be discussed.

-The discussion generated a number of themes on analysis of the data and these were:
+The discussion brought up a number of themes on analysis of the data and these were: